denisa/clq/README.md

 ```
 Note:
 - The most recent version comes first.
+- The only deviation from the official spec is the optional LABEL on a release entry.
+The label is conveneient for teams that want to highlight individual releases by naming
+them.
+Such might be the case for releases cut, for example, for a quarterly demo:
+`## [1.5.2] - 2019.10.02 Espelho`

 # Validation

+clq supports two validation modes, _feature_ and _release_.
+The _feature_ mode is best used for feature branches:
+development work is in progress and the only requirement is for the changelog to be valid but not necessarily current.
+On the opposite, the _release_ mode applies to release branches and, therefore, pull-requests.

-clq validates that the changelog file conforms to the grammar.
-It further validates that the releases are sorted chronologically from most recent to oldest, that the versions numbers are properly decreasing and that the version change between any two versions is justified by the change kinds present, according to folowing rules:
+By default, clq operates in the _feature_ mode.
+In that mode, clq validates that the changelog file conforms to the grammar.
+It further validates that the releases are sorted chronologically from most recent to oldest, that the versions numbers are properly decreasing and that the version change between any two versions is justified by the change kinds present, according to following rules:

 - _major_ release trigger:
     - `Added` for new features.
     - `Removed` for now removed features.
 - _minor_ release trigger:
     - `Changed` for changes in existing functionality.
     - `Deprecated` for soon-to-be removed features.
 - _bug-fix_ release trigger:
     - `Fixed` for any bug fixes.
     - `Security` in case of vulnerabilities.

 clq is generally lenient with the spaces, accepting them between square brackets for example.

+When the _release_ mode is activated (with the `-release` option), clq further validates that the first entry in the changelog is an actual release entry.

 _Note_ that pre-releases might or might not be supported at this time.
 ![P’têt ben… P’têt pas… J’peux pas dire…](https://lestribulationsdunfrancophoneenfrancophonie.files.wordpress.com/2017/02/http-www-etaletaculture-frwp-contentuploads201512une-reponse-de-normands.jpg?w=317&h=269)
-(Astérix & Obélix, _Le tour de Gaule_, 1953)
+(Astérix & Obélix, _Le tour de Gaule d’Astérix_, 1953)

 # Query Expression Language